sderaps/DMM/README.md

 Diabetic Oversized Watch Face For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ using GlucodataHandler for the Visually Impaired

-File DMM1.wfs was created with WatchFaceStudio_1.6.10.exe
+File DMM1.wfs and DMM2.wfs was created with WatchFaceStudio_1.6.10.exe

 Pixel Watch 3 44mm "WORKS COMFIRMED"